spartan129/RaccoonBot-Stan/README.md

 # RaccoonBot-Stan
 This is a 95% AI made python discord bot that can search google for images, gifs, or memes of raccons.
-This can be used and easily replaced with any similar kind of bot.
+This can be used and easily replaced with any similar kind of bot ( Find and replace pretty much ).
 All code and documentation are a combination of GPT4 and Chat GPT(3.5)

 # Raccoon Bot README